germanoeich/nirn-proxy/README.md

 The ratelimiting only works with `X-RateLimit-Precision` set to `seconds`.
 If you are using Discord API v8+, that is the only possible behaviour.
 For users on v6 or v7, please refer to your library docs for information on which precision it uses and how to change it to seconds.

-Bearer tokens should work, however this was not at all tested and is not the main use case for this project

 ### Why?

 As projects grow, it's desirable to break them into multiple pieces, each responsible for its own domain.
 Discord provides gateway sharding on their end but REST can get tricky once you start moving logic out of the shards themselves and lose the guild affinity that shards inherently have, thus a centralized place for handling ratelimits is a must to prevent cloudflare bans and prevent avoidable 429s.
 At the time this project was created, there was no alternative that fully satisfied our requirements like multi-bot support.
 We are also early adopters of Discord features, so we need a proxy that supports new routes without us having to manually update it.
 Thus, this project was born.